devig/voyager-shop/docs/configuration.md

 ## Configuration

+The `voyager-shop.php` configuration file holds most of the configuration options available for this package.
+Read this section carefully to understand how you can influence the behavior of the package to match your needs.

 |             Key             | Description                                                                                                                                                                                                     |
 |:---------------------------:|:----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 |    `voyager-shop.tables`    | Holds an array of tables used in the relationships of this package.
 Feel free to overwrite them as needed.
 Take a look at the `Tjventurini/VoyagerShop/Traits/Relationships` traits for more information.       |